Table of Contents

 You do not need to be in an ISKCON temple to offer Tulsi Aarti.
 This is a practice that belongs in the home — on the veranda, in the courtyard, on a balcony.
 Here is a simple, step-by-step guide:

 1. Clean the area around the Tulasi plant.
-Offer a little fresh water at her base.
-This act of care is itself a form of worship.
+Offer a little fresh water at her roots.
+This caring is itself a form of worship.

 2. Light a ghee lamp (diya) or an incense stick.
 The warmth of the flame represents the devotee's sincere offering of heart and attention.